k98kurz/tapescript/language_spec.md

 To call an op, write the op name followed by any argument(s).
-For example, `OP_PUSH s"hello world"` will convert the utf-8 string "hello world" into bytes and push it onto the queue, utilizing `OP_PUSH1`.
+For example, `OP_PUSH s"hello world"` will convert the utf-8 string "hello world" into bytes and push it onto the stack, utilizing `OP_PUSH1`.
 Note that each op has an alias equal to the name of the op without the `OP_` prefix.

 ### Subtapes